phibkro/connect4-javafx/README.md

-# Chess in JavaFX | TDT4100 - OOP
+# Connect4 in JavaFX | TDT4100 - OOP

-Chess implemented in JavaFX is my project for the subject of Object-Oriented-Programming at NTNU.
+Connect4 implemented in JavaFX is my project for the subject of Object-Oriented-Programming at NTNU.

 ## Requirements